• Skip to main content

 Emma is a BCL/JD McCall MacBain Scholar candidate at McGill University.
 Her interests include ethical issues surrounding personal information in technology and the impact of AI on litigation work.
 Emma is a writer at Encode Canada and a junior editor for the McGill Health and Law Journal.

 📌 Editor’s Note: This piece is part of our Recess series, featuring university students from Encode’s Canadian chapter at McGill University.
-The series aims to promote insights from university students on current issues in the AI ethics space.
+The series aims to share insights from university students on current issues in AI ethics.
 In this article, Emma Edney examines how to navigate the ongoing entanglement between studying AI and the law.

 Photo credit: Giammarco Boscaro on Unsplash.